Nikola Jokić: 2014–15 season: ABA League MVP and rebounding title

 On June 26, 2014, Jokić was selected by the Denver Nuggets with the 41st overall pick in the 2014 NBA draft.
-Jokic was famously drafted by the Denver Nuggets during a Taco Bell commercial, which overshadowed his selection.
+On the ESPN telecast, his selection was announced on a news ticker near the bottom of the screen and was famously overshadowed by a Taco Bell commercial which aired above it simultaneously.
 In the first game of the Adriatic League, Jokić led his team to a 103–98 victory over MZT Skopje, by scoring 27 points and grabbing 15 rebounds for a total index rating of 44.
 On November 3, Jokić recorded 17 points, 12 rebounds and season-high eight assists for a total index rating of 40, in a 90–84 victory over Zadar.
 On February 7, 2015, he scored 27 points and grabbed 15 rebounds in an 88–77 loss to Szolnoki Olaj.
 On March 21, Jokić scored a season-high 28 points and added 15 rebounds to help his team win 100–96 over Igokea.
 Although Mega Leks finished in 10th place in the Adriatic League, Jokić became one of the league's most valuable players.

 On June 8, 2015, Jokić scored 23 points in a loss to Crvena Zvezda in the playoff semifinals of the Serbian League.
 He averaged 18.4 points, 10.4 rebounds and 2.7 assists per game in the Serbian League.
 In the 2014–15 ABA League, Jokić averaged 15.4 points, league-leading 9.3 rebounds and 3.5 assists per game, while leading the league with an index rating of 22.
 He was named MVP four times over the course of the season: for Round 1, Round 6, Round 21 Round 26 and was named MVP for February.
 On March 26, 2015, Jokić was officially named the Adriatic League regular season MVP.
 He was also named the ABA League Top Prospect for the 2014–15 season.
 On June 9, Jokić parted ways with the team to pursue an NBA career.